-[0017] Also described herein are kits that comprise reagents for assessing levels of oxidized HDL, oxidized apoA-I, and/or oxidized apoA-I peptide fragments in biological samples obtained from a test subject.
-The present kits also comprise printed materials such as instructions for practicing the present methods, or information useful for assessing a test subject's risk of CVD.
+[0012] The present application also describes kits that comprise reagents for assessing levels of oxidized HDL, oxidized apoA-I, and/or oxidized apoA-I peptide fragments in biological samples obtained from a test subject.
+The kits also comprise printed materials such as instructions for practicing the present methods, or information useful for assessing a test subject's risk of CVD.
 Examples of such information include, but are not limited cut-off values, sensitivities at particular cut-off values, as well as other printed material for characterizing risk based upon the outcome of the assay.
-Such kits may also comprise control reagents, e.g. oxidized HDL, oxidized apoA-I, and/or oxidized apoA-I peptide fragments.
+In some embodiments, such kits may also comprise control reagents, e.g. oxidized HDL, oxidized apoA-I, and/or oxidized apoA-I peptide fragments.

-[0018] Also described herein are methods of treating a subject to reduce the risk of cardiovascular disease.
+[0013] The present application also describes methods of treating a subject to reduce the risk of cardiovascular disease.

-BRIEF DESCRIPTION OF THE FIGURES
+55 BRIEF DESCRIPTION OF THE FIGURES